 Building a new facility creates eight times as much carbon as repurposing, so upgrading an old building can save 78 percent of the carbon emissions of construction.
 The Global Cement and Concrete Association has committed to zero emissions concrete by 2050.
 And while there will be no silver bullet to reach that goal, there are a number of startups and trends in the materials space looking to reduce the carbon impact of this core building material.

 CarbonCure reduces the emissions of the concrete industry, by injecting waste CO2 into the mix.
 It hopes to remove 500 megatons of carbon dioxide annually from the concrete industry by 2030.
-Compass Data Centers are a CarbonCure customer, with CIO Nancy Novak saying the company estimates an average of 1,800 tons of CO2 per campus as a result.
+Compass Data Centers are a CarbonCure customer, with CIO Nancy Novak saying the company estimates an average of 1,800 tons of CO2 per campus will be saved as a result.
 Amazon and Microsoft have also invested in the company.
 Novak tells DCD that Compass are also looking into other embodied carbon technologies for aggregate.

 In terms of the spoil or ground that is raised during a data center’s construction, Novak says Compass will process it so it can be used for structural fill whenever possible, and will check if other projects in the vicinity of the site need clean fill before hauling it.
 If the spoils are unsuitable for structure, Compass will often make berms and natural landscapes to enhance security and add to the amount of green space on a campus.
 In 2018, AWS used 100,000 tons of spoil from its Stockholm data center to raise the altitude of the Vilsta ski resort by ten meters.